pascal-p/julia-exercism/Algo/21-2-2-sat/README.md

 # Programming Problem 21-1: 2SAT

-  Using Papadimitirou's algorithm (an instance oflocal search)
+  Using Papadimitirou's algorithm (an instance of randomized local search)

 ## Work